sridharsaig/CIR/README.md

 Height Estimator is a project built upon Pytorch3D in QLAB (Makerspace Lab), Queen's University Belfast.

-In brief, the project steps on achieveing successful reconstruction of the conditions of a 3D scene & evaluation of heights of objects given a native image of the selfsame scene and it's Wavefront obj file.
+In brief, the project steps on achieveing successful reconstruction of the conditions of a 3D scene & evaluation of height of an object - given a native image of the selfsame scene and it's Wavefront obj file.

 Modified_Camera_Positioner (VP : Virtuality Positioner) is the core actual project of thet opus built upon Pytorch3D's Camera Position Optimization to retrieve camera position.